zorael/kameloso/README.md

 kameloso sits and listens in the channels you specify and reacts to certain events, like bots generally do.
 It is a passive thing and does not respond to keyboard input, though text can be sent manually by other means.

-It works on Freenode, Rizon and QuakeNet, with tentative support for Undernet, GameSurge, EFnet and DALnet servers.
-Support for Twitch and UnrealIRCd servers is underway, but their way of registering does not suit how the bot works, so we need to redesign things a bit.
+It works on Freenode, Rizon and QuakeNet, with tentative support for Undernet, GameSurge, EFnet, DALnet, Twitch and UnrealIRCd servers.

 Other servers *may* work.
 It largely depends on which authentication service they use and generally the server families' own sets of non-standard events.